American Association of State Climatologists

 The American Association of State Climatologists (AASC) is a professional scientific organization for climatologists in the United States.
 The organisation was founded in 1976.

+Overview

 The core membership in the AASC consists of the 47 State Climatologists and the official climatologist of Puerto Rico.
 There is one State Climatologist for each state in the United States.
 The individual is appointed by the state and is recognized by the National Climatic Data Center of the NOAA, with whom the AASC collaborates.
 The other full members of the AASC are the directors of the six Regional Climate Centers.
 There are also associate members of the AASC, bringing the total membership to approximately 150.
 Members and associate members of the AASC perform various climatological services and research.
 The current president is Lesley-Ann L. Dupigny-Giroux.

 The AASC also publishes the Journal of Service Climatology.